 Blind Cigar Review: Brick House | Maduro Toro

 “The flavors continue to come at me in droves as we continue this smoking experience.
 The earthiness tones down a bit, but the leather and coffee notes abound.
 Dark chocolate also comes into play.
 Such a meaty full-bodied beauty.
 I know I’m raving a little too hard but it really is that good.
 The retro is strong as well and makes my nose burn.
 But in a good way.
 The burn continues to be solid.
-Only a touchup here and there to fix it. ” –Kevin J. (maninblack77)
+Only a touchup here and there to fix it. ” – (maninblack77)

 Final Third